matthias-heuberger/whealbi_introgression_viewer/README.md

 ### Run the app:

-Either open the application in Rstudio and run it from there, or use the following command to access the application via your favorite webbrowser (the application was only tested on firefox):
+Either open the application in Rstudio and run it from there, or use the following commands to access the application via your favorite webbrowser (the application was only tested on firefox):

+# in a terminal open R console
+R

 library(shiny)